-So far, I have lived in 4 provinces in my life: I grew up in Overijssel, moved to Groningen for university, lived in Amsterdam for work and currently live in Utrecht.
+So far, I have lived in 4 provinces in my life: I grew up in Overijssel and went to high school in Zwolle (one of the beautiful Hanse cities in the Netherlands).

 Amsterdam is the capital of the Netherlands.
-If you plan on visiting Amsterdam, be sure to check out this great post from my friend Karen, who lives in Amsterdam, as she explains about the do’s and don’ts in this world famous city.
-Or take a look at this 3 day Amsterdam itinerary for some sightseeing inspiration.
-Also check out this extensive guide about the best neighborhoods to stay in Amsterdam and this Amsterdam city guide.
+If you plan on visiting Amsterdam, be sure to check out this great post from my friend Karen, who lives in Amsterdam, as she explains about the do’s and don’ts in this world-famous city.

 Dutch the official language of the Netherlands, however, Fries (Frisian in English) is also an officially recognized language.
 Don’t expect many people to speak Frisian to you though, it’s only spoken in the province of Friesland.